 Abstract

-This page analyses the experiments “One-way measurement of the speed of light”, which use the latest technological advances today.
+This page analyzes the experiments “One-way measurement of the speed of light”, which use the latest technological advances today.
 The results of all experiments show that the measured velocity of light in “East-to-West” direction is higher, and in the direction “West-to-East” is lower than the speed of the light in vacuum.
 The difference is equal to the linear velocity of the Earth’s surface at the latitude where the experiment is carried out.
 The so-named by modern physics “anisotropy of the speed of light”, in fact undoubtedly demonstrates that the speed of light in

-Content of the website:
+Content of the webpage:

 The Global Positioning System (GPS), is a satellite-based radionavigation system that provides high-accuracy geolocation and time information anywhere on or near the Earth where there is an unobstructed line of sight to four or more GPS satellites.